Alluxio/alluxio/docs/en/contributor/Code-Conventions.md

 #### AlluxioStatusExceptions

-On the wire we represent exceptions with one of 14 status codes, e.g. NOT_FOUND, UNAVAILABLE.
-Within our server and client code, we represent these exceptions using exception classes corresponding to these statuses, e.g. NotFoundException and UnavailableException.
-AlluxioStatusException is the superclass for these Java exceptions.
+On the wire we represent exceptions with one of 14 status codes, e.g. `NOT_FOUND`, `UNAVAILABLE`.
+Within our server and client code, we represent these exceptions using exception classes corresponding to these statuses, e.g. `NotFoundException` and `UnavailableException`.
+`AlluxioStatusException` is the superclass for these Java exceptions.

 ### Handling exceptions

+These are the guidelines for how to handle exceptions.

-#### Never swallow an unchecked exception.
+#### Never swallow an unchecked exception

 Either log the exception or propagate it.